 - Documented error responses: As developers experiment with your API, there are bound to be errors.
 You can put a URL in the error response, which provides more context about the errors.
 Good error documentation helps developers to troubleshoot error response codes, and ease the burden on your developer support team.

-- Changelog for up to date information: Changelog helps to keep developers updated on notable changes to your APIs, improvements, new endpoints, and other modifications that may have material impact.
+- Changelog for up-to-date information: Changelog helps to keep developers updated on notable changes to your APIs, improvements, new endpoints, and other modifications that may have a material impact.
 Changelog acts as ‘release notes’ and will help developers find new ways to leverage your API.

 - Status: The status page displays the operational status, like the uptime of your APIs.
 The page can also be used to display an incident history section with reviews of any previous downtimes.
 The public uptime monitoring section enhances developer confidence in the reliability and availability of your APIs.